dotnet/dotnet-docker-nightly/README.md

-This repo has moved to the [nightly branch of dotnet/dotnet-docker](https://github.com/dotnet/dotnet-docker/tree/nightly).
+This repository has moved to the [nightly branch of dotnet/dotnet-docker](https://github.com/dotnet/dotnet-docker/tree/nightly).